Cursor vs Google AntiGravity

 FAQs: Cursor vs Google AntiGravity

-Cursor focuses on full ide with ai-native features while Google AntiGravity highlights agent-first architecture with manager and editor surfaces.
-Both target developer ides & agents, but their onboarding, AI depth, and pricing models feel different.
+- Cursor focuses on agent mode: autonomous multi-file editing with terminal access while Google AntiGravity highlights agent-first architecture with manager and editor surfaces.
+Both target ide-agents, but their onboarding, AI depth, and pricing models feel different.

 In summary, Cursor vs Google AntiGravity comes down to how you prioritize speed, AI assistance, and pricing flexibility.
 Scan the feature showdown and FAQs to match your workflow, then jump into the free trials to feel which experience delivers the best vibe.